dwyl/tidy/README.md

 Any `person` that can afford to have someone `else` cleaning their house has understood the value of their time.
 But may be too busy working to keep their house _perfectly_ tidy.
+With a tiny tool that allows
+your assistant to easily ask
+"Where does this belong?"
+busy people can rapidly respond and **systematically _organize_** their lives.

 <hr />